Caliper Basics

 init 0.000003 0.000003 0.000003 0.251889

 Caliper provides many more performance measurement configurations in addition to runtime-report that make use of region annotations.
-For example, hatchet-region-profile writes a json file with region times for processing with Hatchet.
+For example, hatchet-region-profile writes a .cali file with region times for processing with Hatchet.
 See More on configurations below to learn more about different configurations and their options.

 Notes on multi-threading